 Your favorite bowling alley, billiard hall, club and tavern are your first locations.
 You show them how much fun it is to play . . . and how much they can make . . . because the location owner gets half the money from the coin box.
-They're sold . . and almost overnight you're making big money . . . extra money . . . every
+They're sold . . . and almost overnight you're making big money . . . extra money . . . every

-FOOSBALL builds fast ...
+FOOSBALL builds fast . . .

 The rest of your locations are just as easy as the first.
 In fact . . .
-FOOSBALL will catch on so fast, locations will start calling you . . . because FOOSBALL is perfect for every pool hall, bowling alley, tavern, legion hall, snack shop, campus spot, union halls . . . the list of locations is endless.
+FOOSBALL will catch on so fast, locations will start calling you . . . because FOOSBALL is perfect for every pool hall, bowling alley, tavern, legion hall, snack shop, campus spot, union halls . . . the list of locations is end-

 So easy to demonstrate . . .
-It's fun . . .
+It's fun . .

-All you do is visit your locations during the fun They love it . . . men and women!
+All you do is visit your locations during the fun hours.
+Show people how to play FOOSBALL.
+They love it . . . men and women!
 At once, everyone wants to play.
 Competition builds up among the players.
-From then on, all you do is collect more the set beautiful to the set collect money from the cash box.
+From then on, all you do is collect money from the cash box.